What Are the Signs of Sugar Intolerance in a Baby or Toddler?

 A Range of Symptoms

-Symptom severity also depends on whether a child is still producing enzymes or not.
-Those who produce some sucrase experience milder symptoms compared to those who produce none at all.
+Symptom severity also depends on several variables, including the level of sucrase enzyme activity they have.
+Those who have some sucrase enzyme activity experience milder symptoms compared to those who have none at all.

 Sometimes kids just get so uncomfortable, they simply lose their appetite and end up feeling weak, tired, and cranky.